top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup_duckiebot_DB17-jwd/2_2_1_wheel_calibration.md

 Test the Duckiebot for different values of the gain parameter.

-Doubt: @liampaull What is the correct value to use for the gain? -AC
+Doubt: @liampaull What is the correct value to use for the gain? -AC; The kinematic model used above is based on the no slipping hypothesis, so the correct value of g is the highest that does not make the wheels slip.
+(I guess somewhere between [0.85-1], rigorous testing needed) -JT

 ### Store the calibration